AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 2. When the probability $p$ is high, the $Gini$ is low.
 Hence, we include the term $1−p$ in the $Gini$ formula.

 To take into account both of the points above, the Gini index should include the term $p(1−p)$.
-Its behaviour is shown in <mark>figure 24</mark> below.
+Its behaviour is shown in figure 2.17 below.

 <figure role="group">
   <img src="../images/DS_IMG037.png" alt="Test image." />